-Medicaid provides low-income families access to free and low-cost medical care.
-You can apply for Medicaid at your local Department of Family & Children Services office.
+Medicaid provides eligible individuals access to free and low-cost medical care.
+You can apply for Medicaid at your local Division of Family & Children Services office.

 - When you apply for Medicaid, you'll need your Social Security number, proof of Georgia residency, proof of citizenship or qualified alien status, and your most recent pay stubs.

-- Medicaid has several programs that can help your family.
+- Medicaid has several programs that can help you or your family.
 Learn more about these programs.

 You can apply for Medicaid at the following locations: